Children's Friendship Conference Postponed

 Columbia College Campus

-The conference will focus on teaching friendship skills facilitated by ASB/leadership students, school counselors and a number of community agencies including ATCAA Head Start, Center for a Non Violent Community, Infant/Child Enrichment Services, MeWuk Indian Health Clinic, Behavioral Health and the YES Partnership.
+The conference will focus on teaching friendship skills facilitated by ASB/leadership students, school counselors and a number of community agencies including ATCAA Head Start, Center for a Non-Violent Community, Infant/Child Enrichment Services, Tuolumne Me Wuk Indian Health Center, Behavioral Health and the YES Partnership.

 In third grade, students become more aware of others and more concerned about how others view them.
-Their friendships with peers and relationships with adults outside their family take on greater importance.
-These changes make third grade an opportune time for students to learn about being a caring and supportive friend and family member, how to show respect for others, and what it means to be emotionally and mentally healthy.
+Their friendships with peers and relationships with adults outside their families take on greater importance.
+These changes make Third grade an opportune time for students to learn about being a caring and supportive friend and family member, how to show respect for others, and what it means to be emotionally and mentally healthy.

 California Curriculum Standards, Grade 3: Mental, Emotional and Social Health, California Department of Education, October, 2011

-At the Children’s Conference, students will learn through group activities, songs, and interactive games how to describe what makes a good friend and how they can be a good friend to others including learning about friendship traits such as being supportive, caring, appreciative, empathetic and respectful.
+At the Children’s Friendship Conference, students will learn through group activities, songs, and interactive games on how to describe what makes a good friend and how they can be a good friend to others including learning about friendship traits such as being supportive, caring, appreciative, empathetic and respectful.

 The planning committee is looking forward to the Children’s Friendship Conference and positive outcomes for the children of our community.
 Should you have any questions, contact your child’s school.